Friday, November 13, 2020

 In the above image student Jennifer Will creates a sight size Alla Prima still life in less than an hour, walking back and forth from her focus point, after first taking a couple hours to create a group of pre-mixed correctly related tone families and colors within each.

-Students enjoy getting at a subjects visual essence in this objective way and the classroom is open to students at all times and they often say well past the four hour to six hour class times.
+Students enjoy getting at a subjects visual essence in this objective way and the classroom is open to students at all times and they often stay well past the four hour to six hour class times.

 In the image below student Kathy Paul stands at her “focus point” twelve feet from her canvas, sensing out her shapes as she tries out her initial tone group “hypotheses”, adjusting constantly at this stage by physically adjusting large piles of paint on her palette and testing them against each other.